 - Public Enemy: Live from Metropolis Studios (2015).

-- Shift Change (2012) directed by Melissa Young and Mark Dworkin.
-The UMKC Economics Club, of which your author was a member whilst studying economics at UMKC, I studied economics there, hosted a free screening of Shift Change on 13 APR 2013 at 19:30 CST at Stack Auditorium (in Royalle Hall) at UMKC.
+- Shift Change (2012), directed by Melissa Young and Mark Dworkin.
+The UMKC Economics Club, of which your author was a member whilst studying economics at UMKC, hosted a free screening of Shift Change on 13 APR 2013 at 19:30 CST at Stack Auditorium (in Royalle Hall) at UMKC (your author’s alma mater).

 - The Sixties (2014, miniseries) produced by Tom Hanks and Gary Goetzman‘ studio Playtone.